pratik-bongale/Newsletter-app/README.md

 # Newsletter Signup App
-Signup to get regular updates on my web development journey.
+Signup to get regular updates on my web development journey, some important tips and best practices.

 ## Getting Started
+- The App is currently hosted on Heroku.
+For a quick peek visit [Newsletter App](https://glacial-plains-35733.herokuapp.com/).

+### Run the app locally
+- This app uses Mailchimp API to register and manage my newsletter audience.
 - You will need a Mailchimp account to run this app locally.
-- Signup for a free Mailchimp account
+- Signup for a free Mailchimp account.
+Visit [www.mailchimp.com](https://mailchimp.com/)
 - Create API key:
-  - Visit [Mailchimp](https://mailchimp.com/), login, open `Account` settings, goto `Extras` -> API Keys -> create API Key
+  - login, open `Account` settings, goto `Extras` -> API Keys -> create API Key
 - Create Audience ID:
   - Click `Audience` on the navigation bar
   - Select `View Audiences` from drop down list